StormyBrinkley/configure-ad/README.md

 - ### [YouTube: Active Directory: Networking, FileShare, Adding Permissions - Part 4](https://youtu.be/NP_XPORxqLw?si=o9jcBeti09yAV7QP)
 <p>
-In video 4 I will create some sample folders, add permissions, and attempt to access files in the folders as a user and admin.
+In video four I will create some sample folders, add permissions, and attempt to access files in the folders as a user and admin.
 Lastly, I will create a security group, add a random user and show the results of that user accessing the file with and without the proper permissions.
 </p>
 <br />